Contributor: Suzanne Riordan. Lesson ID: 13908

 Cause and Effect: The author describes something (an effect) and explains why it happened (cause).

-As you read the following passage about castles, think about the different text structures and how they are used.
+As you read the following passage about castles, consider the different text structures and how they are used.

 Castles capture the imagination of many people.
-While some may have romantic ideas about them, as the homes of brave knights and beautiful ladies, a castle is basically a combination of a home and a military fortress.
+While some may have romantic ideas about them, such as the homes of brave knights and beautiful ladies, a castle combines a home and a military fortress.
 Medieval lords had to protect their land.
 They also had to go out and fight battles with other lords.
-When a lord went off to fight, he had to be sure that his home and family were safe.
+When a lord went off to fight, he had to ensure his home and family were safe.
 The solution to this problem was to build a castle.

-Many different types of castles were built all over Europe during the Middle Ages.
+Many castles were built throughout Europe during the Middle Ages.
 Some castles are beautiful, complex structures.
 Others are simple and plain.
 An example of a simple castle is the motte-and-bailey castle.
 This type of castle had one tower (called a keep) built on a hill (called a motte), which overlooked a courtyard (the bailey).

 Another type of castle was the stone keep.
 This is probably the type of castle you think of when you think of a castle.
 It had large stone walls connecting four towers, one on each corner.
 The towers could be round or square.
 A stone keep would not be built on a hill.
 Instead, it would be built near a body of water or have a moat surrounding it.

-Castles provided a lot of protection for the people inside because it was very difficult to get past all of its defenses.
-In order to attack a castle, an enemy would have to cross the moat and then get through a large wooden gate and an iron gate.
+Castles protected the people inside because getting past all of its defenses was very difficult.
+To attack a castle, an enemy must cross the moat and then get through a large wooden gate and an iron gate.
 Then, they had to cross the bailey and attack the keep.
-The whole time they were doing this, the knights of the castle would be shooting at them with arrows from the parapet (a wall at the edge of a balcony).
+The whole time they did this, the castle knights would be shooting at them with arrows from the parapet (a wall at the edge of a balcony).

-You might think that castles are only in Europe and, therefore, you will never see one if you live in America.
+You might think castles are only in Europe; therefore, you will never see one if you live in America.
 Not so!
-There are several castles in the United States, like this one:
+There are several castles in the United States like this one.